-Section 31: WAIVER REVIEW BOARD; UIL HEARING OFFICER; WAIVER OFFICER
+Section 31: WAIVER REVIEW BOARD; UIL HEAR-ING OFFICER; WAIVER OFFICER

 - (a) WAIVER OFFICER.
-The Executive Director shall appoint a waiver officer. - (b) HEARING OFFICER.
-The Executive Director of the UIL may appoint a hearing officer to rule on appeals. - (c) PURPOSE.
-The Waiver Review Board or the UIL hearing officer shall review the decision of the Waiver Officer when an appeal is filed. - (d) COMPOSITION.
-The Waiver Review Board consists of ten persons, whose terms begin on July 1.
+The Executive Director shall appoint a Waiver Officer along with deputies who may act on behalf of the Waiver Officer in his or her absence. - (b) HEARING OFFICER.
+The Executive Director of the UIL may appoint a Hearing Officer to rule on appeals. - (c) PURPOSE.
+The Waiver Review Board or a UIL Hearing Officer shall review the decision of the Waiver Officer when an appeal is filed. - COMPOSITION.
+The Waiver Review Board consists of ten persons, whose terms begin on June 1.
 After consulting the chair of the State Executive Committee, the chair of the Legislative Council shall appoint four members to serve for one (1) year.
 The selection of appointed members shall reflect a sensitivity to ethnicity, gender and student population size of districts.
 A member of the Legislative Council is not eligible to serve on the Waiver Review Board.
 Each of the six conferences shall elect a member of the board, who shall serve for four (4) years.
 The election shall be conducted in the manner specified in Section 25 for election of members of the Legislative Council.
 Conference rotation within basketball regions is as follows:

 Conference Region Term Ends

-3A II 2017

-1A IV 2018

-4A III 2018

 5A IV 2019

 6A I 2019

 2A II 2020

+3A III 2021

+1A IV 2022

+4A III 2022

 - (e) VACANCY.
 If an elected member of the Waiver Review Board ceases to be a superintendent or principal, joins a school that is not a member, joins a member school in another region, resigns as a member, or otherwise becomes unable to serve or if the member school is transferred to another region, the member vacates the office.
 When the member's position is vacated, the Executive Director shall conduct an election of an individual to complete the unexpired term if two (2) years or more remain, under Section 25.
 If less than two (2) years remain of the unexpired term, the chair of the Legislative Council shall appoint a replacement from the same conference and region as the person who is vacating the position, to fill the unexpired term. - (f) REPLACEMENT.
-If an appointed member of the Waiver Review Board resigns or becomes unable to serve, the chair of the Legislative Council shall appoint a person to complete the unexpired term.
+If an appointed member of the Waiver Review Board resigns or becomes

+- unable to serve, the chair of the Legislative Council shall appoint a person to complete the unexpired term.
 The selection of appointed members shall reflect a sensitivity to ethnicity, gender and student population size of districts. - (g) CHAIR OF THE WAIVER REVIEW BOARD.
 Each year the members of the Waiver Review Board shall elect a member of the board to serve as chair.
 The chair shall preside at meetings of the board or designate another member to preside, appoint committees of the board, and designate a person to keep records and may appoint panels of three members to review cases.